marionettejs/backbone.marionette/docs/marionette.regionmanager.md

 ## Constructing

-The RegionMananger take an optional `region` option in their constructor. the regions are passed directly into `addRegions` for the region mananger instance.
+The RegionManager take an optional `region` option in their constructor. the regions are passed directly into `addRegions` for the region manager instance.

 ```js
 var mananger = new Marionette.RegionManager({